moveit/moveit2_tutorials/doc/tutorials/planning_around_objects/planning_around_objects.rst

 Finally, we need to add this object to the collision scene.
 To do this, we use an object called the ``PlanningSceneInterface`` that uses ROS interfaces to communicate changes to the planning scene to ``MoveGroup``.
-This code should go right after the lambda that we wrote to create the collision object and before the planning step.
+This code block should directly follow the code block that creates the collision object.

 .. code-block:: C++